StartBlogCaution trapRecognise phishing e-mails - avoid damage

 Such links can call up scripts on the net that have been specially set up by the senders of the mail to install malware such as viruses, Trojans, spambots or similar on your computer.

-The other, no less risky variant is an alleged login form that can be reached via the link, in which you are supposed to enter credit card data or access data from an online bank, web space or telephone provider or similar in order to log in for some ostensible purpose.
+If such sites are visited with a vulnerable computer without effective virus protection, there is a risk of damage: Data can be lost.
+The cost of restoring a clean system may be high.
+The other, no less risky variant is an alleged login form accessible via the link, in which you are supposed to enter credit card details or access data from an online bank, web space or telephone provider or similar in order to log in for some alleged purpose.

 User names, passwords, PINs and TANs entered there go directly to the authors of the mail and enable them to misuse the data.
 The possible consequences are easy to imagine.